-Town devastated by wildfire savors high school football win
+Football victory a salve for devastated California town

 PARADISE, Calif.
 (AP) — It’s hard to recognize Paradise.

 It is heaps of melted metal.
 It is scorched pine trees.
-It is a place where things used to be, before a fire destroyed nearly 19,000 structures and killed 86 people in November 2018.
+It is a place where things used to be, before a fire destroyed nearly 19,000 structures and killed 86 people last November.

 But on Friday night, Paradise looked like home again.
-Thousands of people filled the stands at Om Wraith Field at Paradise High School — which was spared from the flames — to watch the football team missing more than a third of its players play its first game since losing everything.
+Thousands of people filled the stands at Om Wraith Field at Paradise High School — which was spared from the flames — to watch the depleted football team play its first game since losing everything.

 Girls wore ribbons in their hair and glitter on their faces.
 Boys wore jerseys with the sleeves rolled up.
 People stood in line to order hot dogs at the concession stand, only to be given a paper plate with a bun and told to walk around the corner and pick one off the grill.